FreeMoveProject/dp_mobility_report/README.rst

 Create a mobility report as HTML:
 **********************

-Example HTMLs can be found in the `examples folder`_.
+Example HTMLs can be found in the examples_ folder.

 Features
 --------